MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/supported-customizations.md

 ## Customizations applied using code

-The CDS for Apps web services, technical articles, and sample code published on this site, and information released by the CDS for Apps Developer Support Team are included in the area of customizations applied using code.
+The documentation on this site for developers, technical articles, and sample code published on this site, and information released by the CDS for Apps Developer Support Team are included in the area of customizations applied using code.
 The specific actions and levels of supportability and upgradeability are described later in this topic.

 ### CDS for Apps web services